wikti11/microshell/README.md

 ## Premise

 The goal was to create simple Linux bash program using C language.
-The program's main feature is having a console that will allow a user to input command which then will be processed according to their content.
+The program's main feature is having a console that will allow a user to input command which then will be processed according to its content.

 ## Specificaitons